Privacy Policy

 6. INTERNATIONAL TRANSFERS

-Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA/UK.
+f you want further information on the specific mechanism used by us when transferring your personal data out of the EEA/UK, please contact us using the contact details provided in this notice.

 7. DATA SECURITY